wendlingd/Browse-InfoSeeking-PubMed/README.md

 audience, such as "caregivers."
 What do you know about the information needs, information seeking, and information use behaviors of this audience?
 The more you know, the more effective your communication will be.
 Much has been published.

-If you are a subject-matter expert, product manager, public affairs staff member, etc. in a medicine- or health-related discipline, having this type of ongoing connection to audience research can improve your effectiveness.
+Having an ongoing connection to audience research can improve your effectiveness.

-This script searches all terms in the top three levels of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.
+This script searches terms in the top three levels of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.
 In the levels below the third, some terms will be included here and others will not be.
 You can edit the list of what is checked.
 Terms retrieving zero